 A prototype has been constructed that implements a unique printing process to produce physical models of CAD generated parts at a low cost to the user.
 My team and I have just recently began testing the prototype, the results have not been optimum.
 However, we have various experiments and upgrades in mind to increase the quality of the printed models.

 The printer has been designed to be user friendly and affordable, while being capable of producing quality models.
-The X/Y translation has been designed to resemble that of common CNC machines.
+The X/Y translation has been designed to resemble that of common tabletop CNC machines.
 Its carriage is equipped with a rolling mechanism that is utilized to evenly distribute printing material throughout the top panel of the frame to the appropriate printing area.
 Said frame has been designed to allow significant freedom to mount electronics and allow for proper ventilation, while being structurally sound.
 The Z-axis translation incorporates linear positioning systems that are able to raise and lower the printing platforms at a user specified distance.

 We thank you again for the opportunity to design and build a personal 3D printer prototype.
 If you have any questions or concerns regarding the attached documents, feel free to contact us.